Presbytera: Historical role debate

-Roman Catholic Church
+Roman Catholicism

 Clerical marriage was an established practice, having risen to the level of a regular institution where a priest's marriage was no more suspect than that of a layman.
 Married priests remained respected, as he was just as respected and loved after his marriage as before.
 By the Gregorian Reform era, resistance emerged because priestly marriage had become ingrained in custom.
 The Roman Catholic Church states that titles like presbytera and episcopa described women in unofficial roles, not ordained priests or bishops.
 These were often honorary or family-related titles, such as a priest’s wife or widow, before mandatory celibacy (after 1139 CE).
 For instance, Theodora, called episcopa in a 9th-century mosaic, is considered Pope Paschal I’s mother, not a bishop.

-Lutheran Churches
+Lutheranism

-In denominations of the Confessional Lutheran Churches, which have a male presbyterate, the role of the wife of a priest is honored.
+In denominations of the Confessional Lutheran churches, which have a male presbyterate, the role of the wife of a priest is honored.
 In the Evangelical Lutheran tradition, part of the role of a pastor's wife is to support the vocation of her husband in holy orders.
 Various resources exist to support pastor's wives in the Lutheran Church – Missouri Synod.